KevinEverywhere/simple-init-react-angular-preact-vue/ReadMe.md

 # simple-init-react-angular-preact-vue

-This project is an example of current framework cli-build processes work and appear side by side.
+This project is an example of current framework cli-build processes.
 Once the initial files are created, you can experiment in each of the apps to see how interchangeable they actually are.

 ## instructions

 Each framework has its own installation and launch scripts.
 It is recommended that you use yarn for package management and running scripts.
-If the build process is not successful,

 ```
 git clone git@github.com:KevinEverywhere/simple-init-react-angular-preact-vue.git